 First year student?
 Please see the First Year Advising tab for advising options.

-Applying to health professional programs?
-Please see our Applicant Advising information.
+Applying to health professional programs soon?
+Please also see our Applicant Advising information.

-First, if you are planning to apply to dental, medical, physical therapy, or physician assistant programs, please sign up for a CPHA Application Course.
+First, if you are planning to apply to a health professional program in the coming year, please sign up for a CPHA Application Course.
 These are Canvas courses that serve as resource libraries.
-Each one introduces you to the ins-and-outs of applying to these programs.
-We hope to add to this list of application courses in coming years.
-Please stay tuned!
+Each one introduces you to the ins-and-outs of applying to programs.

 - We will help you plan the timing of your application and reflect on what experiences you need to build before you apply.